Book of Revelation

 The book spans three literary genres: the epistolary, the apocalyptic, and the prophetic.
-It begins with John, on the island of Patmos in the Aegean Sea, addressing a letter to the "Seven Churches of Asia".
-He then describes a series of prophetic visions, including figures such as the Seven-Headed Dragon, the Serpent, and the Beast, which culminate in the Second Coming of Jesus.
+It begins with John, on the island of Patmos in the Aegean Sea, addressing letters to the "Seven Churches of Asia" with exhortations from Christ.
+He then describes a series of prophetic and symbolic visions, which would culminate in the Second Coming of Jesus Christ.
+These visions include figures such as a Woman clothed with the sun with the moon under her feet and a crown of twelve stars, the Serpent, the Seven-Headed Dragon, and the Beast.